plainspooky/inliner/README.md

 15 print "Hello ";k$;"!"
 ```

-And they could be used together:
+They could be used together:

 ```
 $ inliner example1.bas --start=2000 --step=5